Emerson Park railway station: Steam era

-The Romford to Upminster line was constructed in 1893 as a branch of the London, Tilbury and Southend Railway (LTSR).
+The Romford–Upminster line was constructed in 1893 as a branch of the London, Tilbury and Southend Railway (LTSR).
 The branch connected at Upminster with the main line from London Fenchurch Street to Shoeburyness and the branch line to Grays that had opened in 1892.
 The new line passed mostly through fields and skirted the northern limits of the town of Hornchurch, which was already served by an LTSR station a similar distance to the south of the town.
 The LTSR was prompted to open a station at Emerson Park because of property development in the immediate area and in 1908 the Great Eastern Railway (GER) proposed a new railway station at Gidea Park, approximately 1 mile to the northwest on the line from Liverpool Street.
 The LTSR station opened on 1 October 1909 as Emerson Park Halt and the rival station at Gidea Park in 1910.
 A run-round loop was constructed 500 yards to the west to enable extra trains to run between Emerson Park and Upminster.
 When push-pull working began in 1934 the loop was no longer needed and taken out in c.
 1936.

 In the April 1920 timetable there are 27 down (towards Tilbury) and 22 up (towards Romford) trains a day.
 Destinations varied with most services running between Romford and Upminster.
 There were six through trains to Grays, four to Tilbury and five short runs between Emerson Park and Upminster, with a similar number of return trains.
 On Sundays there were nine trains in each direction.
 By 1939 this had increased to 35 down trains and 27 up services on weekdays, still with nine in each direction on Sundays and a similar service pattern.
 Originally named Emerson Park Halt, and shown in some timetables and on some signage throughout its history as Emerson Park & Great Nelmes, the station name was later simplified to 'Emerson Park', but the date of this change is not recorded.
 The London, Tilbury and Southend Railway was purchased by the Midland Railway in 1912 and was amalgamated into the London, Midland and Scottish Railway on 1 January 1923.
 The station and line became part of British Railways on 1 January 1948, initially as part of the London Midland Region and then the Eastern Region from 20 February 1949.
 The short workings between Emerson Park and Upminster were eliminated with all services at Emerson Park calling at both Romford and Upminster from the 1949 timetable.